Them!: Production

-When Them! began production in the fall of 1953, it was originally conceived to be in 3D and Warner Color.
+When Them! began production in the fall of 1953, it was originally conceived to be in 3D and Warnercolor.
 During pre-production, test shots in color and 3D were made.
 A few color tests of the large-scale ant models were made, but, when it was time to shoot the 3D test, Warner Bros.'
 "All Media" 3D camera rig malfunctioned, and no footage could be filmed.
 The next day, a memo was sent out that the color and 3D aspects of the production were to be scrapped.
 While widescreen black-and-white would now be the film's presentation format, because of the preparation of certain scenes, many of the camera set-ups designed for 3D remain in the film, such as the opening titles and the flamethrower shots aimed directly at the camera.

 Although Warner Bros. was dissatisfied with the color results, the film's title was printed in vivid red and blue against a black-and-white background to give the film's opening a dramatic "punch".
-This effect was achieved by an Eastman Color section spliced into each release print.
-The 1985 release of the film on VHS tape, as well as the later LaserDisc, DVD and Blu-Ray releases, have retained this black-and-white-with-two-color title effect.
+This effect was achieved by an Eastmancolor section spliced into each release print.
+The 1985 release of the film on VHS tape, as well as the later LaserDisc, DVD and Blu-ray releases, have retained this black-and-white-with-two-color title effect.

 The scenes set in the Chihuahuan Desert of southern New Mexico were actually filmed in the Mojave Desert near Palmdale, California.
 Mercy Hospital was a real institution, and is now Brownsville Medical Center.
 The entrance to the ants' final nest was filmed along the concrete spillways of the Los Angeles River, between the First and Seventh Street Bridges, east of downtown.